Meet Our Team

 Lenell Knox Founder / Executive Director

 Lenell Knox is a native of Chicago, Illinois, and an accomplished author.
-Mr. Knox published his first book in 2010 “Hard Knox Inspirational Poetry Volume One”.
-And, in 202o Mr.Knox published his second book entitled “A Preacher’s Poetry & Prose”.
+Mr. Knox published his first book in 2010, “Hard Knox Inspirational Poetry Volume One.”
+And, in 2020, Mr.Knox published his second book entitled “A Preacher’s Poetry & Prose.”

 Being born of Christian parents: Irene Knox and George Allen Morgan, Lenell was moved in his heart to commit himself to find a solution to address many of the community concerns such as escalating crime rates, teen violence, incarnation, and fatalities that are oppressing many at-risk communities.
 And not just any solution, but a solution that will be both doable and embraced by the communities and police in which these things seem to be prevalent.

-His first attempt, he launched a program called ABWP (A Better Way Program), Knox later reached out to law enforcement, community leaders and support from the Chicago Bears Football Organization.
-Mr. Knox was directed to Mr. Jerry Butler whom at the time was performing duties as the Chicago Bears Director of Player Development.
+On his first attempt, he launched a program called ABWP (A Better Way Program).
+Knox later reached out to law enforcement, community leaders, and support from the Chicago Bears Football Organization.
+Mr. Knox was directed to Mr. Jerry Butler, who at the time was performing duties as the Chicago Bears Director of Player Development.
 They continue to collaborate on the significance of such a program that educates our youth on the consequences surrounding their actions.
 Together they each shared a similar passion for enriching the young minds and hearts of our youth and future leaders.